 Question styling shouldn't change, regardless of whether or not the answer is editable.

 A not-editable single choice question:

 A non-editable address question:

 In some cases, answers may be provided for the form-filler.
 This is 'pre-populating' 1 or more form fields.
 A field may be pre-populated with information already provided by the form-filler (for example, current address) or a default selection (for example, state of 'VIC').

 When possible, pre-populate forms with information already provided by the form-filler.
-For best practice guidance, see Defaults (see Q&A in for more information).
+For best practice guidance, see Defaults (see for more information).
 Pre-population shouldn't change the styling of a field in any way.